- Garden / Landscaping / Patio — 244

-- Kitchen / Bathrooms — 178
+- Kitchen / Bathrooms — 230

-- Appliance / Repair — 141
+- Appliance / Repair — 181

-- Interior Design / Decor — 117
+- Interior Design / Decor — 175

-- Real Estate / Finance — 78
+- Real Estate / Finance — 171

-- HVAC / Air Conditioning — 59
+- HVAC / Air Conditioning — 141

-- Windows / Siding — 53
+- Cleaning / Maintenance — 129

-- Doors / Garages — 52
+- Doors / Garages — 110

-- Safety / Security — 52
+- Safety / Security — 106

-Variable Frequency Drives: To Maximize Power Savings
+Variable Frequency Drives: to Maximize Power Savings

 by Guest on Mar 11, 2013

 While most of the pumps operate at the fixed flow established by the hard pipe system needs, many pumps require variable flow to meet the changing process demands.
 The most common type of method used for controlling variable pump system output is the use of a functional variable frequency drive.

 What is a VFD?

 They are also used to enhance the functionality of the pumping machines.
 Apart from being used in lift station pump systems, they are also used in machine tool drives, compressors, and in ventilators for large building structures.
 The technology used in this speed controlling system is now mature and enjoying the wider use with AC induction motors.
 A VFD has a very simple design and consists of four chambers, mainly the rectifier, intermediate circuit, inverter and the control unit.

-What work VFD does?
+What work does VFD do?

 Variable frequency drives enable pumps to accommodate fluctuating demand, run them at lower speed and draws less speed.
 They still maintain the requirement of the pumps.
 They allow more precise control of processes including even distribution of water.
 Using a VFD to operate a pump not only helps in power savings but also reduces the wear and tear of bearing and seal.
-They also aid in minimizing the downtime and maintenance costs.
+They also aid in minimizing downtime and maintenance costs.
 They are extremely versatile in nature and offer a high degree of motor control.
 The speeds of the motor can be adjusted very easily by using these effective devices.

-The same principle is used in working of this drive system.
+The same principle is used in the working of this drive system.
 Instead of changing the system resistance to maintain the flow, there is a change in the speed of the pump.
-The best thing about this control is that it changes the energy input rather than relying on valve to strip energy system.
+The best thing about this control is that it changes the energy input rather than relying on the valve to strip the energy system.
 It is because of this mechanism that there is a maximum energy saving during the working of the pump.